 Quick fix on Call-off stock

-An EU wide simplification on call-off stock will apply as from 1 January 2020
+An EU wide simplification on call-off stock will apply as of 1 January 2020.

 10 September, 2019